 Respect the recovery

-Muscle growth does not occur during training, but during recovery.
-Neglecting this principle can limit your progress or even lead to injury.
+Muscle growth doesn't occur during training, but rather during recovery.
+Neglecting this principle can limit your progress and even lead to injury.

 Recovery is an essential component to avoid overtraining and maintain sustainable progress.

-By following these training principles while combining proper nutrition, you create an optimal environment for building muscle mass.
+By following these training principles while combining a proper diet, you create an optimal environment for building muscle mass.

 The balance between physical effort, progressive overload, session structure and recovery is the key to a successful program.